Is Pantene Shampoo Good?

 Does Pantene Cause Hair Loss?

-As it can be difficult to rinse away completely, it can cause residual product to become buildup on the scalp and can eventually lead to breakage and dryness in the hair.
+As it can be difficult to rinse away thoroughly, it can cause residual product to build up on the scalp, eventually leading to breakage and dryness in the hair.

-Some of their products also contain sulfates, which can also be damaging on your hair as detailed in the section below.
+Some of their products also contain sulfates, which can also be damaging to your hair, as detailed in the section below.

 Is Pantene Sulfate-Free?

-Depending on your hair type you can already be trying to combat moisture loss.
-Lack of moisture can result in brittle strands and an excess amount of frizz.
-If you have color treated hair, as well, sulfates can quickly strip the color with each wash.
+Depending on your hair type, you may already be trying to combat moisture loss.
+Lack of moisture can result in brittle strands and excessive frizz.

 Is Natural Shampoo Better?

-While there is no specific regulation on what is exactly considered “natural” in terms of haircare, as with any product, it largely comes down to what ingredients are included, and which ones are excluded.
+While there is no specific regulation on what exactly is considered “natural” in terms of hair care, as with any product.

 Parabens are another ingredient that can be harmful to you and your hair, and are typically avoided in natural shampoos.

-In beauty, hair, and skin products, parabens are often used as a preservative, although their potentially harmful effects have encouraged more people to seek out products that are paraben-free.
-Most natural shampoos are both paraben/sulfate-free.
+In beauty, hair, and skin products, parabens are often used as a preservative; however, their potentially harmful effects have led more people to seek out paraben-free products.

-However, natural shampoos are formulated with ingredients that will thoroughly cleanse the hair, with a slightly less intense lather than you might be used to with your other shampoos.
-Hair will be thoroughly cleansed with a gentle formula that your hair will appreciate.
+However, natural shampoos are formulated with ingredients that thoroughly cleanse the hair, albeit with a slightly less intense lather than you might be accustomed to with other shampoos.

 Finally, not only are natural shampoos beneficial to your hair, but the lack of harmful ingredients is also beneficial to the environment.

-We all want to do our best for our bodies, and the planet, so opting for natural beauty and hair products, such as our much-used shampoos, is one way to honor that responsibility.
+We all want to do our best for our bodies and the planet, so opting for natural beauty and hair products, such as our much-used shampoos, is one way to honour that responsibility.

 Natural Alternative Shampoos